Common Questions

 Who are United Muslims?

-Zakat donations have specific eligibility criteria; they cannot be indiscriminately given to anyone.
+Unlike Sadaqah or Lillah, Zakat donations have specific eligibility criteria.
 For instance, a husband cannot allocate his Zakat to his wife or children, as he already bears financial responsibility for them.
-Conversely, a wife may give Zakat to her husband if he fulfils the necessary criteria, ensuring that she derives no direct benefit from this contribution, such as the husband using it to buy her a gift.
+Conversely, a wife may give Zakat to her husband if he fulfills the necessary criteria, ensuring that she derives no direct benefit from this contribution, such as the husband using it to buy her a gift.

 Recipients of Zakat fall into one of the following eight categories:

-Nisab is the minimum amount of wealth a Muslim must possess to be obliged to pay Zakat.
+Nisab is the minimum amount of wealth a Muslim must possess for an entire lunar year to be obliged to pay Zakat.
 This threshold is based on the value of either gold or silver:

 Gold: The value equivalent to 87.48 grams of gold.